In SEO, keyword density and LSI (Latent Semantic Indexing) play a big role in the way you develop your content to make it more visible in the SERPs.

 - Meta tags

 - Anchor texts

 - Last paragraph

 Think about it from Google’s point of view.
-There is a desperate need for valuable content online and Google will continuously try to connect every synonym and related phrase with your main target keyword and your brand.
+There is a desperate need for valuable, high-quality content online and Google constantly tries their best to make their algorithms good enough to recognize it.

 To wrap things up, if you are consistent in your SEO efforts, strive for quality, and don’t abuse keywords, before you know it, your website ranking is bound to eventually organically skyrocket to the first page of Google.